 Alexander Gebhard is a young, versatile Luxembourgish tenor, currently studying on the MA programme at the Royal Academy of Music with Prof. Raymond Connell.
 His broad repertoire in concert, song, and opera ranges from baroque masterpieces, via classical and romantic repertoire to compositions of the 20th and 21st centuries.
 He began his musical education at the Conservatory of Luxembourg with the ‘Pueri Cantores’ Boys Choir and was awarded the "Prix Supérieur" in vocal studies.

-His concert engagements throughout 2019-2020 include Bach’s Matthew Passion with Trevor Pinnock, BWV 106 Actus Tragicus with Philippe Herreweghe, BWV 80 with John Butt, Bruckner’s Te Deum in the Luxembourg Philharmonie, Bach’s Christmas Oratorio with the Kilgour Consort and Haydn’s Paukenmesse with the Chamber Orchestra of Luxembourg.
+Recent concert engagements include Bach’s Matthew Passion with Trevor Pinnock, BWV 106 Actus Tragicus with Philippe Herreweghe, BWV 80 with John Butt, Bruckner’s Te Deum in the Luxembourg Philharmonie, Bach’s Christmas Oratorio with the Kilgour Consort and Handel's Messiah with the Chamber Orchestra of Luxembourg and Peter Whelan.

 His studies are supported by scholarships from the Royal Academy, the Rotary International Foundation, the Luxembourg National Cultural Fund, the Mrs S S Payne Award, the Mario Lanza Educational Foundation & the Sir Richard Stapley Educational Trust.
 In 2018, he was selected as an Academy Bach Scholar, supported by the RAM/Kohn Foundation.
 He holds an MPhil from the University of Oxford and a BA from Trinity College, Cambridge, where he was a junior, senior, and choral scholar.
 He is a native speaker of English, German, French, Italian and Luxembourgish.

 Please do not reproduce this biography without permission.